 This may be just me, but, I personally find that Revit “hollow shells” models.
 What do I mean by hollow shells?
-Well, the main structural elements of a residential building are not physically drawn, and the information I need to solve problems (or cross-reference engineering) as a builder are missing… I detail my projects in Sketchup, yet, many simply want to use the Revit file for drafting or photorealistic rendering or cannot afford the cost of Revit, no matter the reason the show must go on.
-Now for the job to progress we all need efficiency in our workflow and we all need to put bread on the table regardless of what 3D software we choose so here is what I know about getting Revit models into Sketchup.
+Well, the main structural elements of a residential building are not physically drawn, and the information I need to solve problems (or cross-reference engineering) as a designer-builder is missing… I detail my projects in Sketchup, yet, many simply want to use the Revit file for drafting or photorealistic rendering or cannot afford the cost of Revit, no matter the reason we press on.
+Now for the job to progress, we all need efficiency in our workflow and we all need to put bread on the table regardless of what 3D software we choose so here is what I know about getting Revit models into Sketchup.

 My guess is you may not own a current version of Revit and you can’t back save or open newer Revit models in previous versions… grumble grumble.
 Or, more likely, the Revit author does not feel comfortable sharing a Revit file with you & just so you know they are not being difficult, in many cases, there is either a lot of IP in their Revit Family ( A family is like a dynamic component in Sketchup ) that they rightfully own, that is too valuable to share.
-Or the Designer does not want to be liable for items placed that are not in their scope of works or area of expertise… a big shout out to all of the Attornies right now, thanks for ruining it for everyone….
+Or the Designer does not want to be liable for items placed that are not in their scope of work or area of expertise… a big shout out to all of the Attornies right now, thanks for ruining it for everyone…